Mona-Khaled/Furniture-Store/README.md

 # Furniture Store System
-This project is implemented using C# and SQL and the used IDE is Visual Studio.
+This project is implemented using C# and SQL.
+Used IDE: Visual Studio.